Financial Model Validation Consulting Services

 Validating derivative pricing models

-Much of derivative pricing theory is now completely standard and well-worn.
-This means that there is no question, in principle, of how to price certain derivatives.
+Once a model is chosen, there is often no question, in principle, of how to price the derivative.
 Validating derivative pricing models is thus often mainly about checking the correctness of the coding implementation.
 A standard way to do this is to build a second, independent model against which to compare the output of the original model.
 Since it’s impossible to run the two models with all possible inputs, usually one would try to generate a set of test parameters which cover every significant discrete case, such as each possible ordering of date parameters and date coincidence.
-Another important step is to compare the behaviour of the model to the produce description, as just because the two models agree does not necessarily mean they are correctly implementing the intent in the product description.
+Another important step is to compare the behaviour of the model to the product description, as just because the two models agree does not necessarily mean they are correctly implementing the intent in the product description.
+Another important step is to check boundary cases, such as pricing very close to a barrier, very far from a barrier, or after knock-out/knock-in (in the case of barrier options).

 See also our derivative pricing consulting services.